beshu-tech/readonlyrest-docs/elasticsearch.md

 client_authentication: true
 ```

 under `ssl` section.
-This option is applicable only for REST API external ssl.
+This option is applicable for REST API external SSL and internode SSL.

-Both `certificate_verification` and `client_authentication` can be enabled with single property `verification`.
-Using this property is deprecated and allowed because of backward compatibility support.
-Specialized properties make configuration more readable and explicit.

 #### Restrict SSL protocols and ciphers